Psyrizt/TSMSI-SRV-FI/README.md

 Please ensure you have the UnmanagedExports Package installed and are building for your target architecture e.g Framework 4.0.

-Other NuGet Packages that are required are:
+Other NuGet Packages that are required for the build:

 * Costura.Fody 3.3.3 - https://www.nuget.org/packages/Costura.Fody/3.3.3
 * Fody 4.0.2 - https://nuget.info/packages/Costura.Fody/3.3.3